MicrosoftDocs/dynamics-365-unified-operations-public/retail/dev-itpro/retail-sdk/retail-sdk-packaging.md

 #### CRT package

 By default, there is no separate package for CRT, because CRT isn't deployed individually.
-Instead, CRT assets are packaged together with other application components, such as Modern POS, Retail Server, and Microsoft Dynamics 365 for Operations HQ.
-In order for the Retail SDK build tools to package CRT in all the components where it's used, you must make the following configuration entries:
+Instead, CRT assets are packaged together with other application components, such as Modern POS, Retail Server, and HQ.
+In order for the build tools to package CRT in all the components where it's used, you must make the following configuration entries:

 1.  **CRT extension assemblies** – These will be the new assemblies where you've written CRT extensions.
 Specify an entry for CRT extension assemblies in Retail SDK\\BuildTools\\Customization.settings.